zowe/docs-site/docs/user-guide/cli-using-creating-profiles.md

 }
 ```

-## Accessing services for multiple API ML instances
+## Accessing services through multiple API ML gateways

-In the following configuration, the profiles are structured to allow multiple instances of the API ML.
+In the following configuration, the profiles are structured to connect to services using multiple API ML gateways.

+To authenticate to a specific API ML gateway from this configuration, you can run `zowe auth login apiml --base-profile lpar1` or `zowe auth login apiml --base-profile lpar2`.

 ```
 {